Edge AI chipset developer Sima.ai raises $80M

 It’s worth noting that Sima.ai has plenty in the way of competition.
 Startups AIStorm, Hailo, Esperanto Technologies, Quadric, Graphcore, Xnor, and Flex Logix are developing chips customized for AI workloads — and they’re far from the only ones.
 Mobileye, the Tel Aviv company Intel acquired for $15.3 billion in March 2017, offers a computer vision processing solution for AVs in its EyeQ product line.
 And Baidu last July unveiled Kunlun, a chip for edge computing on devices and in the cloud via datacenters.

-But Sima.ai appears to be well-capitalized with $120 million in funding to date, having closed a $30 million financing round in May 2020 led by Dell Technologies Capital.
+But Sima.ai appears to be well-capitalized, with $120 million in funding to date, having closed a $30 million financing round in May 2020 led by Dell Technologies Capital.
 The company plans to tape out its chipset early this year with the goal of delivering engineering samples and potentially customer samples toward the end of 2021.

-Beyond Fidelity, Adage Capital Management, Amplify Partners, Dell, Wing Venture Capital, Alter Venture Partners, and +ND Capital participated in San Jose, California-based Sima.ai’s series B.
+Besides Fidelity, Adage Capital Management, Amplify Partners, Dell, Wing Venture Capital, Alter Venture Partners, and +ND Capital participated in San Jose, California-based Sima.ai’s series B.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: